 - a.
-The scholar should make a written request to the Dean (Academics) at the start of his/her fourth semester. - b.
+MSc students should apply for upgradation to MSc+PhD dual degree in the fourth semester against the admission notification circulated by the academics section.9 - b.
+The scholar should make a written request to the Dean, Academics at that time. - c.
 The selection will be done through a direct interview conducted by a panel of faculty members formed by the target discipline.

-R7.1.3 Fellowship.
+R7.1.3 Fellowship

 A scholar upgrading to the MSc+PhD dual degree programme is entitled to regular PhD fellowship from the date of approval of upgradation by the Chairperson, Senate and as per PhD regulations.

 While applying the PhD regulations, the scholar's duration in the PhD programme will be interpreted as the time spent by the scholar from their date of upgradation to MSc+PhD dual degree.